AmataTul/amatatul.github.io/README.md

-### The current files consist of components for my portfolio website.
+# Portfolio Website

+This website serves as an online portfolio to showcase my web presence & featured projects.
+It was made using HTML & CSS.
-### The portfolio will be further updated and supplemented with new projects.
+The website is currently in progress.
+The portfolio will be further updated and supplemented with new projects.